timmayg/clus2023-devwks-2008/04-MACsec_PSK.md

 <ol>

 <li>View the MACsec Playbook using cat </li>
-You are going to notice this is a very long playbook with several tasks.
-Because all of these tasks are configured with NETCONF RPC's its most effecient to put them all into the same playbook.
-We will look at each of the RPCs in detail below.
+You will notice that this is a very long playbook with several tasks.
+Because all of these tasks are configured with NETCONF RPCs, putting them all into the same playbook is the most efficient.
+So now we will look at each of the RPCs in detail below.
 <br>
 <code>cat playbooks/04-config-macsec-psk.yaml</code>
 <br><br>